sakshamsharma/acehack-blog-v2/posts/2015-11-29-whereweheaded.md

 -------
-title: Where are we headed
+title: Where we're headed
+musing: true
+poem: true
 -------

 Of broken roads and trodden paths,